Bhanunamikaze/JenkinsVulnFinder/README.md

 - `--urls`: File containing a list of Jenkins URLs to check.
 - `--cred`: Credentials in the format `username:password`.
 - `--nocred`: Use anonymous access (no credentials required).
+- `--cookie`: Cookie String for Authentication (use this instead of creds incase of OAuth)
 - `--output`: Specify an output CSV file to save the results (optional).

 ### Brute-force Options: